ohpauleez/scratch/gottafind/README.md

 ### Why would you share your location?
 I travel a lot, and often times when traveling somewhere, I am planning on meeting up with someone.
 I'm not always familiar with the cities I visit, so I can have a difficult time locating my contact.
-GottaFind let's me instantly create a realtime location sharing session that my contact and I can use to locate each other.
+GottaFind lets me instantly create a realtime location sharing session that my contact and I can use to locate each other.

 Other times I'll be at conferences, large business events, or parties, and I have a hard time locating a friend.
 GottaFind let's me find anyone I'm trying to meetup with safely, securely, and anonymously.

+### Isn't this similar to Geoloqi?
+What makes this better?

+* GottaFind is a DEAD simple service designed to do one thing well.
+* It should serve as working and living example of HTML5 technologies for all developers, as well as a platform for new location innovations.
+* Extra effort is made to show backend integration as well as deployment and scaling strategies.

 Usage and Examples